Which place is cheaper, Marseille or Kos?

 When comparing the travel costs between Kos and Marseille, we can see that Marseille is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Marseille is bigger, and its population is about 41.3 times larger than the population of Kos.
-When comparing the population of Kos vs. Marseille, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Marseille has a larger population, and is about 40 times larger than the population of Kos.
+When comparing the sizes of Kos and Marseille, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.